 See page 7 for definitions.
 See page 9 for the work group's recommended practices.

 Goal

-This guide features community-built recommendations for automating consignment implant orders with an actionable checklist.
-It focuses on the minimum data elements necessary to support consignment implant orders, including how to simplify yet maximize the automation potential.
+This guide features community-built recommendations for automating implant and consignment orders with an actionable checklist.
+It focuses on the minimum data elements necessary to support these complex orders, including how to simplify yet maximize the automation potential.